robcarver17/pysystemtrade/docs/IB.md

 ## Getting started with interactive brokers

 You may want to read [my blog posts](https://qoppac.blogspot.com/2017/03/interactive-brokers-native-python-api.html) to understand more about what is going on if it's your first experience of IB's python API.
 For any issues with IB go to [this group](https://groups.io/g/twsapi).
 IB also have a [webinar](https://register.gotowebinar.com/register/5481173598715649281) for the API.
-Finally the official manual for the IB API is [here](http://interactivebrokers.github.io/tws-api/introduction.html).
+The official manual for the IB API is [here](http://interactivebrokers.github.io/tws-api/introduction.html) and for IB insync is [here](https://ib-insync.readthedocs.io/api.html).

 ### Gateway / TWS